Executive Leadership

 Chief Financial & Operating Officer

-Rabbi Lutch is an international leader in the field of Jewish education and outreach and serves on several civic and Jewish nonprofit boards.
-He also has an active interest in government advocacy: he has served as a guest chaplain in the U.S. House of Representatives, has testified before legislative committees, and has led missions to Israel with members of Congress.
+Rabbi Lutch is a member of the executive committee of the Rabbinical Council of America and the rabbinic circle of the Coalition for Jewish Values.
+His scholarly articles, opinion pieces, and conversations have appeared in a wide variety of Jewish and general publications.
+Rabbi Lutch also has an active interest in government advocacy: he has served as guest chaplain in the US House of Representatives, testified before legislative committees, and led missions to Israel with members of Congress.

 Rabbi Lutch earned his MBA and MS in Nonprofit Management (MSM) from the University of Maryland and his semicha (rabbinic ordination) from the Chief Rabbinate of Jerusalem.
 He lives in Baltimore with his wife and three children.